AnteAntonini/MyBlog/blogposts/react-strict-mode.md

 ## How to disable React Strict Mode

-In Vite, got to `src/main.jsx` and remove the <React.StrictMode> wrapper component from:
+In Vite, go to `src/main.jsx` and remove the <React.StrictMode> wrapper component from:

 ```js
 import ReactDOM from "react-dom/client";